kelscahill/cahillscreative/wp-content/plugins/search-filter-pro/README.txt

 == Changelog ==

+= 2.5.14 =
+* New - Add support for PODS date format in our date picker
+* New - Add `search_filter_cache_should_index_post` filter to conditionally exclude posts from the cache
+* Fix - An issue where a product variation was not synced correctly when only the variation was updated
+* Fix - An issue when using a number range field and using a step value between 0 and 1.
+* Improvement - hide ajax settings when using 3rd party integrations
+* Improvement - add support for PHP 8.1 and 8.2

 = 2.5.13 =
 * Fix - an issue with infinite scroll triggering after pressing "back" in certain browsers.